richardhodsdon/aoc2024/README.md

-# 🎄 AdventOfCode-typescript-template 🎄
+# 🎄 AdventOfCode 🎄

-This is a TypeScript boilerplate for Advent of Code.
+This my TypeScript 2024 Advent of Code attempt.

 built with ❤️ and: